vitto10/proyect-ecommer/README.md

 ## Running CodeIgniter Tests

-to run locally, "xampp" is required (https://www.apachefriends.org/es/index.html).
 Information on running the CodeIgniter test suite can be found in the [README.md](tests/README.md) file in the tests directory.

+## Running The Program

+To run locally, "xampp" is required (https://www.apachefriends.org/es/index.html).